itfrancisconeto/itfrancisconeto/README.md

 Hi!
-My name is Francisco (Olá!
-Meu nome é Francisco)
+My name is Francisco.

 - I’m currently working with Back-End development
 - And learning Python and Data Science